dabbott05/Encrypt-Decrypt-Files-.txt-/README.txt

 In this project there are 2 programs, one to encrypt a .txt file, and one to decrypt the new encrypted .txt file.

+You must have the crytography library installed. if you do not type in the terminal, pip3 install crytography

 It will create 3 new .txt files.

 keyFile.txt - this will be created to store your created key. using this key